 Check out some of the awesome benefits of family meals and tips for making your family dinners successful and fun!

 Support healthy eating and portion control

 When grown-ups cook with fresh ingredients at home, they know exactly which ingredients are going into their kid's meal (and how much of them!).
 Family dinners also give grown-ups a chance to model healthy eating and teach kids about proper portion control.
-In fact, a study in Obesity Reviews found a relationship between frequent family meals and better nutritional health among kids.
+In fact, a 2018 study in the Obesity Reviews Journal found a relationship between frequent family meals and better nutritional health among kids.